StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-API.md

 - `static String[] Microphone.GetDevices()` — Constructs a list of valid Microphone devices attached to the system.
 These names can be passed into Start to select a specific device to record from.
 It's recommended to cache this list if you're using it frequently, as this list is constructed each time you call it.
 It's good to note that a user might occasionally plug or unplug microphone devices from their system, so this list may occasionally change.
   - returns — List of human readable microphone device names.
   - Example: see `Microphone.GetDevices` in StereoKit-docs-reference.md
-- `static bool Microphone.Start(string deviceName)` — This begins recording audio from the Microphone!
+- `static bool Microphone.Start(string deviceName, SoundSampleRate sampleRate)` — This begins recording audio from the Microphone!
 Audio is stored in Microphone.Sound as a stream of audio.
 If the Microphone is already recording with a different device, it will stop the previous recording and start again with the new device.
 If null is provided as the device, then they system's default input device will be used.
 Some systems may not provide access to devices other than the system's default.
 On Android, this function requires user approved permissions to use.
 If these permissions are not already granted when Start is called, but the permission is available to the app, then this call will request permission and fail.
 You can check Permission.State and explicitly manage the permission yourself if you want to avoid this function failing the first time.
   - `deviceName` — The name of the microphone device to use, as seen in the GetDevices list. null will use the system's default device preference.
+  - `sampleRate` — Requested capture rate.
+SoundSampleRate names the common, well-supported rates with notes on each - Default uses StereoKit's native 48,000, and speech pipelines often want Speech (16,000).
+The enum value is the rate in Hz, so cast any integer rate to it for something off this list; miniaudio resamples the device as needed.
+The mic's Sound stream is created at this rate the first time recording starts, and keeps it from then on.
   - returns — True if recording started successfully, false for failure.
 This could fail if the app does not have mic permissions, or if the deviceName is for a mic that has since been unplugged.
   - Example: see `Microphone.Start` in StereoKit-docs-reference.md
 - `static void Microphone.Stop()` — If the Microphone is recording, this will stop it.